 But, if there is any evidence that suggests that you did not borrow the loan, present it and challenge the veracity of the lender’s proof.
 For example, compare the signature on the promissory note with your actual signature and present the court with copies of your signature on other documents.
 If you were incarcerated at the time the loan was supposedly borrowed, present the court with documentation of this, since incarcerated individuals are ineligible for federal student loans.

-Question Whether the Loans Are Qualified Education Loans
+Question Whether the Student Loans Are Qualified Education Loans

 If a loan is not a qualified education loan, it may be dischargeable in bankruptcy without requiring an undue hardship petition and adversarial proceeding.
 You should challenge whether the loan satisfies the requirements to be considered a qualified education loan.